Friday, 22 April 2011

 I started my photography career while traveling in South East Asia and seeing the world thru the lens of a camera, returning to Vancouver I had to rediscover my ‘backyard’ thru a new set of eyes.
 Seeing things and places in a ‘different way’.
 Naturally, because of my engineering background, I was drown to Bridges, which gave birth to my Bridges portfolio and my Capilano Suspension Bride Image which won first place in the 2008 International Photography Awards for Architecture – Bridges category.

-First Place in the 2008 International Photography Awards for Architecture, Bridges
+Capilano Suspension Bridge First Place in the 2008 International Photography Awards for Architecture, Bridges | Example of Daytime Long Exposure with subject of a Bridge |

 While developing my own style I came across Daytime Long Exposure Photography.
 I was mesmerized by the elegance, simplicity and beauty of the images that combined motion with stagnant objects.
 However, I found that the majority of these daytime long exposure fine art black and white images were of predominantly nature landscapes.
 To develop my own style, I decided to incorporate this technique with my passion of bridges and architectural photography.